Connections-Business-Directory/Connections/readme.txt

 [FAQs can be found here.](http://connections-pro.com/faq/)

 == Changelog ==

+= 0.7.6 03/12/13 =
+* NOTICE: Requires WordPress 3.3 or newer.
+* FEATURE: Introducing the "Names" template.
+A simple responsive template which outputs a list of every name within the directory in a column format if the browser supports it.
+* FEATURE: Add a view all link option that can be turned on.
+When on, it'll show a link at the beginning of the list which will take you to a list of every entry utilizing the Names template.
+* FEATURE: Add option to strip \r\n, \r, \n, \t from the shortcode output to help prevent themes that insist on messing with the wpautop filter from corrupting the shortcode output.
+* FEATURE: Add an option that attempts to restore the use of the WordPress bundled version of jQuery instead of alternate versions that themes insist on using.
+* FEATURE: Name linking is now turned on by default.
+* OTHER: Add CSS block placeholder on the templates admin page when a template does not have a thumbnail image.
+* OTHER: Add cnTemplatePart static class.
+* OTHER: Refactor cnTemplate to be a reusable object that defines a template and its parts.
+* OTHER: Load the Google Maps API using SSL when required.
+* OTHER: If the custom templates folder does not exist or is not writable the install template option will not be visible.

 = 0.7.5.1 03/05/13 =
 * BUG: Removed reference to $this in a static method which would cause on error an activation.